OctopusDeploy/docs/docs/projects/variables/variable-filters.md

 ### Replace

-The *Replace* filter introduced in **Octopus 2018.8.4** performs a regular expression replace function on the variable.
+The *Replace* filter performs a regular expression replace function on the variable.
 The regular expression should be provided in the [.NET Framework format](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference).
 Double quotes need to be used around any expressions that contain whitespace or special characters.
 Expressions containing double quotes can not be expressed inline, but can be done via nested variables.
 If both the search and replace expressions are variables, ensure there is no space between the expressions.

 | MyVar Value   | Filter Expression                        | Output                  |
 | ------------- | ---------------------------------------- | ----------------------- |